lucsorel/technical-documentation/Git.md

 ## Create a feature branch

-* start from master (ensures it is fresh): `git checkout master; git pull --rebase`
+* start from `master` (ensures it is fresh): `git checkout master; git pull --rebase`

-* create the new branch (with your naming conventions, which can include an issue number) and push it to the remote repository:
+* create the new branch (with your naming conventions, which can include an issue number) and push it to the remote repository (or use the system of merge/pull requests of your git provider):

 ```sh
 git checkout -b 42-add-browser-notifications